 White House Dossier, written by veteran White House reporter Keith Koffler, is the only 24/7, totally independent, and fully unauthorized White House news website.
 It delivers a unique blend of White House reporting, commentary and analysis – with frequent doses of humor and satire – to carry forward journalism’s central mission of holding the powerful to account.
 The website has a conservative perspective, but its central mission is to expose hypocrisy, dishonesty, and failed public policy.

-Cut to the News, which is also written by Keith, is simply the Internet’s best morning news tip sheet.
+Cut to the News, which is also written by Keith, is simply the Internet’s best afternoon news tip sheet, compiling the day’s top news and reporting from the Washington Examiner.

 Award winning journalist Keith Koffler has 20 years of experience covering Washington.
 As a reporter for CongressDaily, National Journal magazine, and Roll Call, Keith wrote primarily from the White House, covering three presidents and learning as few have the intricacies of the West Wing and the behavior and motivations of its occupants.
 While mainly stationed at the White House, he also extensively covered Congress and Washington’s lobbyists.